 9 Best Asian Hair Dye

-Their formula is cruelty, PPD, and ammonia free with no parabens or other ingredients that are known to cause any irritation.
-The brand is very transparent about having “ingredients with integrity.”
+Madison Reed’s formula is cruelty, PPD, and ammonia-free, with no parabens or other ingredients that are known to cause any irritation—the brand is very transparent about having “ingredients with integrity.”

 They also have a page on their website that goes into more detail about what is and isn’t in their formulas.